Sweet Potato and Oatmeal Dog Cake: A Simple, Healthy Celebration Treat

 How to make a sweet potato oatmeal dog cake step by step

-• In a large bowl, whisk together all wet ingredients egg, applesauce, sweet potato puree, peanut butter, and coconut oil until fully combined.
+3. In a large bowl, whisk together all wet ingredients — egg, applesauce, sweet potato puree, peanut butter, and coconut oil — until fully combined and smooth.

-• Add the dry mixture into the wet mixture in ¼-cup additions, whisking between each addition.
+4. Add the dry mixture into the wet mixture in small additions, folding gently between each addition until just combined.
+Do not overmix.

-• Divide the batter evenly between the two pans and bake for 18–22 minutes, until a toothpick inserted in the center comes out clean.
+5. Divide the batter evenly between the two prepared pans.
+Bake for 18–22 minutes, until a toothpick inserted in the center comes out clean.

-• Let cakes cool in pans for 10 minutes, then run a knife around the edges and flip onto a wire rack.
-Cool completely before frosting.
+6. Let the cakes cool in the pans for 10 minutes.
+Run a knife around the edges, then flip onto a wire rack.
+Cool completely before frosting — at least 30 minutes.

-• Whisk together Greek yogurt and peanut butter for the frosting.
-Refrigerate until cakes are ready.
+7. Make the frosting: whisk together Greek yogurt and peanut butter until smooth.
+Refrigerate until the cakes are fully cool.

 Fruits and veggies dogs can (and can’t) eat